Frequently Asked Questions

 You can file several standard state insurance forms, including Forms E, H, and K, as well as California state-specific forms (CA MCP 65, MCP 66, REG 1323, and REG 1325).

-High risk personal auto insurance forms SR-22, SR-23, and SR-26 are now available for electronic filing to the state of Iowa.
+High risk personal auto insurance forms SR-22, SR-23, and/or SR-26 are now available for electronic filing to the state of Iowa and Washington.
 Please reach out to the NIC Insurance Filings team to inquire about availability of financial responsibility forms for other states.

 Many states require insurance companies to file the same forms for each client.
-NIC Insurance Filings helps you save time by allowing you to create and file forms electronically to as many as 23 participating states at once in a few minutes.
+NIC Insurance Filings helps you save time by allowing you to create and file forms electronically to as many as 23 participating states simultaneously in a few minutes.
 You can enter all required data once, and NIC Insurance Filings will transmit the information to all selected states in a single filing.